Barbara Riegel, PhD, RN, FAAN, FAHA

 - BSN, San Diego State University, 1981

-Dr. Riegel teaches in both the undergraduate and graduate program.
-She teaches an undergraduate course on self-care and also teaches a course on evolving nursing science at the doctoral level.
+Dr. Riegel teaches primarily in the graduate program, teaching a course on evolving nursing science at the doctoral level.
 She engages students and trainees of all levels in her research; undergraduate students are involved in enrolling patients into studies, collecting data, and conducting basic analyses.
 Doctoral students review grants, code data, and write articles.
 Post-doctoral trainees participate in a variety of on-going studies.
-She is also actively involved in advising students in conducting their own research.
+She is also actively involved in advising students, post-doctoral fellows, and colleagues in conducting their own research.

 Opportunities to Learn and Collaborate at Penn Nursing

 Dr. Riegel moved to Penn Nursing in 2002.
-Penn Nursing’s dedication to using research to affect policy and practice, and a physical layout that facilitates interdisciplinary teaching and research, were a big draw for Dr. Riegel.
+Penn Nursing’s dedication to using research to affect policy and practice, and the willingness of faculty to collaborate in interdisciplinary teaching and research, were a big draw for Dr. Riegel.
 All schools are within easy walking distance of each other.
 Dr. Riegel collaborates primarily with colleagues in the School of Medicine (Clinical Epidemiology and Biostatistics; the Center for Sleep and Circadian Neurobiology; and the UPHS Heart Failure Program).

 Selected Career Highlights